tphan022/rshell/README.md

 # rshell
 ## Overview

+**NOTE TO SELF: ENABLE CURRENT GIT VERSION IF 403 ERROR BY GOING TO DIRECTORY: SOURCE /OPT/RH/DEVTOOLSET-2/ENABLE

 In this project, we built a simple command shell that processes inputs and executes them.

 This shell is able to handle connectors and correctly runs each command whether it is a single argument like `ls`, or has parameters such as `ls -a`.